redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 ///type SS, answer[4]

-What does the acronnym HTML stand for?
+What does the acronym HTML stand for?

 - Hypertext Mark Languages